-Students will learn programming, networking, server administration, information security, database design and development, systems analysis and designing, and web development to prepare them to enter the workforce.
+Students will acquire information technology skills including: cloud virtualization engineering, DevOps, cybersecurity, software engineering, networking, server administration, database design and development, systems analysis and design, and web development.

 Love new technology?
-Then CIT is for you!
-All corporations in the world utilize the skills taught in this department to fill various positions.
-You and your degree in CIT are desired by companies all around the world!
+Build the future of IT.
+All corporations utilize tech skills to fill various positions.
+You and your degree in CIT are desired by organizations globally!
+Join us and find your future in IT.

-With cloud computing, mobile applications, massive amounts of data, software of all sorts, the ever-expanding world wide web, social media, security threats, and a whole world’s-worth of information, organizations large and small rely more and more on well-qualified and highly-specialized IT professionals.
+With cloud engineering, devops engineering, web development/design, mobile apps, big data, software engineering, the ever-expanding internet, social media, security threats, and a whole world’s-worth of information, organizations large and small rely on well-qualified and highly-specialized IT professionals.

 Graduates with a degree in Computer Information Technology have a wide array of rewarding careers before them.
 Check out some of the top careers students get with this degree or explore more career options in I-Plan.